PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 * [Hallucinating audio based on video](https://www.youtube.com/watch?v=flOevlA9RyQ)

 ## Software installation
+**Option 1: Don't install anything, just use Google Colab**: [Google Colab](https://colab.research.google.com) is a browser-based environment for developing and running machine learning code as [Jupyter Notebooks](https://jupyter.org/), which contain code interspersed with text explanations.
+All the Python exercises and tutorials of this course are available through Colab's Github integration: http://colab.research.google.com/github/PerttuHamalainen/MediaAI.

+Note: Colab let's you access Google's GPU:s and TPU:s for faster neural network training, but those are not always available.
+Colab Pro ensures access to hardware with a modest monthly fee.
+It's only available in the U.S. for now, but when it does become available in Europe, it's probably going to be the best option for real machine learning work on a student budget.

-If you plan to work on your own computer, you should install the software packages below.
-These will be pre-installed on the classroom computers, on which students can't install anything on their own.
-NOTE: You can work on the Jupyter exercises on your own computer without installing anything, as they are also available through Aalto's browser-based Jupyter service.
+**Option 2: I want to set up my own development environment:** If you plan to work on your own computer, you should install the software packages below.

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/community/) or [Visual Studio Code](https://code.visualstudio.com/) with Python support (check the install options).
 While many develop Python code with other IDEs like Spyder or Pycharm, Visual Studio is the recommended IDE for this course because it also works for any game AI experiments done in Unity C#.
 * [Anaconda](https://www.anaconda.com/distribution/) with Python 3.x.
 If you're using Windows, it's recommended to set the environment variable CONDA_ENVS_PATH to c:\CondaEnvs\ or something equally short; the default path is so long that installing some python packages like OpenAI Gym with MuJoCo will fail.
 After installing Anaconda, open the Anaconda command prompt and create a new virtual environment into which you'll install everything else by typing ```conda create MediaAI``` and then ```activate MediaAI```.
 This is important because if you want to use some open source deep learning code, chances are it will require different versions of some Python package.
 Using separate virtual environments for different projects allows you to have multiple versions of the packages.
 * [Tensorflow](https://www.tensorflow.org/), preferably with GPU support, which however requires some extra prerequisites like CUDA.
-With the prerequisites in place, you should be able to install Tensorflow by typing "pip install --ignore-installed --upgrade tensorflow-gpu" in the Anaconda prompt, with your MediaAI virtual environment.
-If you find the GPU support  installation too cumbersome or don't have at least an NVIDIA GeForce GTX 1050 or better graphics card, you can install the CPU version using ```pip install --ignore-installed --upgrade tensorflow```.
+With the prerequisites in place, you should be able to install Tensorflow by typing ```pip install --ignore-installed --upgrade tensorflow-gpu==1.15``` in the Anaconda prompt, with your MediaAI virtual environment.
+If you find the GPU support  installation too cumbersome or don't have at least an NVIDIA GeForce GTX 1050 or better graphics card, you can install the CPU version using ```pip install --ignore-installed --upgrade tensorflow==1.15```.
 However, this will train large neural networks much more slowly.
-For small networks and first experiments, the CPU version works fine.
+For small networks and first experiments, the CPU version works fine. **A note on Tensorflow versions:** In version 2, the Tensorflow API has changed significantly.
+All the Jupyter Notebooks of this course use Tensorflow 1, which is why the pip install commands above specify the version 1.15.
 * [Pillow](https://pillow.readthedocs.io/en/stable/).
 This is a Python package that helps in loading and saving images.
 Use ```pip install Pillow``` in the Anaconda prompt, with your MediaAI virtual environment activated.
 * [PyTorch](https://pytorch.org/) (optional).
 Although most of the exercises and a majority of open source AI & ML code use Tensorflow, PyTorch is a competing deep learning framework that has been gaining in popularity and is backed by Facebook research.
 PyTorch can be more beginner-friendly, which is why we include some examples of how the same things can be achieved using both Tensorflow and PyTorch.
 * [Jupyter](https://jupyter.org/).
 Jupyter is already included as part of Anaconda, but some extra tricks are needed to make it work with Anaconda virtual envs.
 In your Anaconda command prompt, with the MediaAI environment activated, type ```pip install ipykernel``` and then ```python -m ipykernel install --user --name=MediaAI```.
 Now, you should be able to run a Jupyter notebook test as ```jupyter notebook <notebookpath>```, where you replace <notebookpath> with, e.g., [this file](MyFirstMachineLearningModel.ipynb) from the code folder of this repository.
 (NOTE: If you click on the link, Github will render a static version of the notebook that you cannot edit.)